Immediate Telehealth Appointments Available!

 I provide individual services to teens and adults using a telehealth platform.
 While it differs from traditional face-to-face sessions, telehealth negates the time and resources it takes to commute, and can be accessed from the comfort of your home.

 Some traumatic events stick with us.
 When you think about these moments, they may feel as if they are happening ‘right now’, causing your body to have an adverse or exaggerated reaction to daily interactions.
 When this type of response happens, it can mean that your brain has stored unprocessed memories, events, and information in an unhealthy way.
 These unprocessed memories may lead you to think that you are not good enough, unlovable, or unsafe in everyday situations, which can in turn lead to feelings of anxiousness, depression, or stress.
 Eye Movement Desensitization and Reprocessing (EMDR) therapy helps your brain to process these memories in a healthier, more realistic way.
 EMDR uses bilateral stimulation through eye movements or tapping to access these memories and reprocess them appropriately.

 In May of 2022, I completed my basic training course in Somatic and Attachment Focused EMDR with the Personal Transformation Institute.
 This approach to EMDR therapy focuses on how early attachment patterns and body responses affect a person’s trauma response.
 I am currently working through the advanced certification process (expected to complete in March of 2023).
 In addition to traditional talk therapy, I have found EMDR to be effective in reprocessing negative experiences and traumas.
-It’s not always easy process grief, sadness, hurt, anger, embarrassment, and other hard emotions, but I’m willing to walk this journey with you, and help you get back to being your best self!
+It’s not always easy to process grief, sadness, hurt, anger, embarrassment, and other hard emotions, but I’m willing to walk this journey with you, and help you get back to being your best self!

 When not working with clients, I also enjoy blogging.
 Please check out the “Wellness Blog” tab on this website to see my articles on a variety of subjects: